nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Marking a person as favourite: `favourite`

-Mark a specific person from the address book as favourite by assigning a special favourite label.
+Mark a specific person from the address book as favourite by assigning a special favourite tag.
+Using this command on an already favourited person will remove the person from favourite by removing the special favourite tag.

 Format: `favourite INDEX`